Business Advisory Services

 Can we get a “yeah, but?”

 What if your bedroom has a separate entrance and is en suite (fancy talk for bathroom)?
 Getting closer.
 What if you add a hot plate and mini fridge?
-You now have sleeping space, a toilet and cooking facilities in the eyes of IRS Publication 527 Residential Rental Property.
-Be careful, however- form over substance comes to mind so ensure your technical facts are supported with reasonable meaning and intent.
+You are getting warmer to IRS Publication 527 Residential Rental Property, but you are also flirting with the definition of a “dorm room” rather than a “dwelling unit.”
+To really cement the “cooking facilities” argument, you generally need a device for heating food (microwave, hot plate, range) and a dedicated sink for preparing it.
+Washing dishes in the bathtub is a hard sell to an auditor.
+In other words, be careful- form over substance comes to mind so ensure your technical facts are supported with reasonable meaning and intent.

 Anyone want the exact language that makes up the Augusta rule?
 Sure you do!
 Here is IRC Section 280A(g)(1)-